 Number one is you should talk to customers, and number two is you should build a product.
-And don’t do anything else.
-Um, and that’s, that’s it.
-Uh, it means don’t hire people before you’re ready.
-Don’t build a board of advisors.
-Don’t go spend a month money on marketing and things.
-That’s you’re going to solve your problems.
+And don't do anything else.
+Um, and that's, that's it.
+Uh, it means don't hire people before you're ready.
+Don't build a board of advisors.
+Don't go spend a bunch of money on marketing and things.
+That's how you're going to solve your problems.

 It was really, really good to have you here and that we covered so many different topics, so thank you.
 Thank you.

 Peter: [00:57:07] Thanks very much for having me.
 It was a pleasure.

 Michaela: [00:57:09] Yeah, it was really great.
 Thank you so much.
 Bye.

 Michaela: [00:57:14] Hey, if you enjoy my show, it would mean the world to me if you could help me by spreading the word.